a-jean-andreasian/a-jean-andreasian/README.md

 All listed projects and products are original.
 Some conceived and developed entirely from scratch, others featuring unique technical implementations.

-> Note: Some projects may still be in development or set to private.
-If you're interested in any specific project, feel free to reach out—I'm open to discussion.
+> Note: Some projects may still be in development or set to private or are not on GitHub.
+However, if you're interested in any specific project — I'm open to discussion.

 ---
 ## 🍯 Products